-Having been DJing a long time both as a club DJ and now as a specialist wedding DJ and have never been a fan of creating set playlists and while I never criticise what other DJs choose to do, on this subject I think those that do create set playlists in advance and then stick to them rigidly are missing a trick and possibly even shortchanging their audience.
+Having been DJing a long time both as a club DJ and now as a specialist wedding DJ and have never been a fan of creating set playlists and while I never criticise what other DJs do, on this subject I think those that create set playlists in advance and then stick to them rigidly are missing a trick and possibly even shortchanging their audience.

 The Bride and Grooms likes and dislikes

 For 99% of weddings I’ll have a final meeting with the bride and groom a couple of weeks before the wedding day at which we go into great detail about the wedding songs.
-Discussing not only the tracks that are special to them and the genres they’re both into, but just as importantly the tracks and genres that they dislike and the songs they really don’t want to hear on the night.
+Discussing not only the tracks special to them and the genres they’re both into, but just as importantly the tracks and genres that they dislike and the songs they really don’t want to hear on the night.
 So by the time of the wedding i have a very good understanding of their likes and dislikes.

 Reading the floor

 There has been many a time that as I’m reading the floor, that a track will suddenly pop into my head that I’m sure will work a treat and 9 times out of 10 my hunch is right.
 Sometimes it might be a track I haven’t played for ages (for many years, even decades sometimes), but it’s like I have a sixth sense for picking music that will create a good atmosphere.
 If I tried to create a playlist now whilst sat in front of my MacBook, I’d probably come up with a good list of tracks but it wouldn’t compare to the inspiration I receive as I’m working and the night unfolds.